sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Expected Endpoint State:

 : The required state of an endpoint that is to be compared against.
-This, for example can be a policy or a recorded past state.
+This, for example, can be a policy or a recorded past state.
 A state is represented via a single or an associated set of attribute value pairs.

 SACM Function: